YGanLab/Software_data/README.md

 - On the spectral leakageand speckle formation in fourier-domain optical coherence tomography, *Optics Letter, 2020.* [[code]](https://github.com/MengyuanWang524/Super-resolution-OCT)

+    *Y. Ling, M. Wang, X. Yao, Y. Gan, L. Schmetterer, C. Zhou, and Y. Su*

     We report on the investigation of spectral leakage’s impact on the reconstruction of Fourier-domain optical coherence tomography (FD-OCT).
 We discuss the shift-variant nature introduced by the spectral leakage and develop a novel spatial-domain FD-OCT image formation model.

 - Analyzing three-dimensional ultrastructure of human cervical tissue using optical coherence tomography, *Biomedical Optics Express, vol. 6, no. 4, pp. 1090–1108, Oct.
 2015.* [[code]](https://academiccommons.columbia.edu/doi/10.7916/d8-dtb4-6j91)

+    *Y. Gan, W. Yao, K. M. Myers, J. Y. Vink, R. J. Wapner, and C. P. Hendon*

     We used optical coherence tomography to investigate the directionality and dispersion of collagen fiber bundles in the human cervix.
 An image analysis tool has been developed, combining a stitching method with a fiber orientation measurement, to study axially sliced cervix samples.
-This tool was used to analyze the ultrastructure of ex-vivo pregnant and non-pregnant hysterectomy tissue samples taken at the internal os, which is the region of the cervix adjacent to the uterus.

 # Conference proceedings​